The picture is complex. How can you make the best choice?

 LNG:

-The most low-hanging fruit with respect to regulations is LNG, where also bunkering infrastructure is currently getting sufficiently in place.
-The downside is that it still is a fossil fuel.
+The most low-hanging fruit with respect to regulations is LNG, where bunkering infrastructure is also currently getting sufficiently in place.
+The downside is that it is still a fossil fuel.

 METHANOL/AMMONIA:

-For methanol and ammonia, although regulations are now available, they are still considered as alternative design processes which require risk-based case-to-case approval processes to be performed.
+Although regulations are now available for methanol and ammonia, they are still considered alternative design processes that require risk-based case-to-case approval processes to be performed.

 HYDROGEN: